A lot of you have been asking me about and are stressing over your white paint trim colors.

 White Dove OC-17 – the universal donor of paints.
 It almost always looks great.
 It is a white with a touch of cream and a touch of gray without being dirty– usually.
 But, it can go golden in some lights.
 It usually does not, however.

 Cotton Balls OC-122 – another universal donor.
 Very much like white dove but virtually no gray

 Linen White 912 – It’s usually not my first choice for walls unless the space has good lighting.
 But this is often an excellent choice for deeper colors like browns and golds.
 Fair warning, I did recently see this looking peach which I had never seen before.

 Super White OC-152 – A beautiful, warm white, just a hair brighter than Simply White.

 Ivory White 925 – Another lovely cream that’s a bit brighter than linen white

 Are there other great colors?
 Yes, of course, but I’m trying to simplify your life.
 With some of the colors, the difference is so minute anyway.
 If you want to see the entire list of wonderful whites, here is a list of 20 great shades of white paint.

 I have a can of it because that was what was used in my apartment for the trim and ceilings before I bought it.
-For the ceiling it’s White N215 01. [that’s the flat formulation] It has different numbers for different formulations.
-Most of the time it is fine, but sometimes in the living room reads as being too white.
-I don’t really ever notice it however.
+For the ceiling, it’s White N215 01. [that’s the flat formulation] It has different numbers for different formulations.
+It is fine most of the time, but sometimes in the living room reads as being too white.
+I don’t really ever notice it, however.

-Another color that is good sometimes is decorator’s white.
-It is also good mixed half and half with either linen white.
+Another good color sometimes is decorator’s white.
+It is also well-mixed half and half with either linen white.